Meet the HR Bots – the tech trend that’s here to stay

 Medidata share their four-step framework for HR management success

-Unleash Your Curiosity How you manage change in uncertain times across your organization is directly responsible for project wins
+Unleash Your HR Tech Adoption How you manage change in uncertain times across your organization is directly responsible for project wins

 Our groundbreaking upcoming report Why HR Projects Fail surveys 700 global business leaders about the most common problems they face when implementing a new HR technology project.
 Their responses formed our Eight Golden Rules for Success.
 We interviewed Naveen Bhateja, Chief People Officer at Medidata Solutions, to discuss our second rule, “Change Management Matters”.

-As businesses move into a phase of nearly constant change, it is more important than ever to prepare employees and to support them through technological upheaval and organizational transformation.
-Naveen touches on how the world of HR has changed since COVID-19, and shares his own experiences, both the challenges and the successes, in defining and adopting corporate strategies and technologies to handle changes in the business environment.
+As businesses move into a phase of nearly constant change, it is more important than ever to prepare employees and to support the adoption process through technological upheaval and organizational transformation.
+Naveen touches on how the world of HR has changed since COVID-19 and shares his own experiences, both the challenges and the successes, in defining and adopting corporate strategies and technologies to handle changes in the business environment.

 if you launch a new HR project without considering change management aspect, It’s a missed opportunity